esc/PyDataBerlin2014-bloscpack-talk/abstract.rst

 In this talk I will present recent benchmarks of Bloscpack performance on a variety of artificial and real-world datasets with a special focus on the newly available codecs.
-In these benchmarks I will compare Bloscpack, both performance and usability wise to alternatives such as Numpy's native offerings (NPZ and NPY), HDF5/PyTables [6], and if time permits, to novel, bleeding edge solutions.
+In these benchmarks I will compare Bloscpack, both performance and usability wise, to alternatives such as Numpy's native offerings (NPZ and NPY), HDF5/PyTables [6], and if time permits, to novel bleeding edge solutions.

 Lastly I will argue that compressed and chunked storage format such as